Blendify/blender-bugtracker-canned-responses/responses.md

 A guideline for making a good bug report can be found here: https://wiki.blender.org/index.php/Dev:Doc/Process/Bug_Reports

-Marking as Incomplete until the requested information/data is provided.
+Marking as "Incomplete" until the requested information/data is provided.

 ---- NOT A BUG REPORT